-We’ve made a duo of Breakfast rooms for our guests this year at Ednovean Farm.
+A duo of Breakfast rooms are waiting for our guests this year at Ednovean Farm.
 A few months ago I shared the work behind making of a snug little sanctuary in the farmhouse in Country decorating on a budget.
-So I hope that you’ll enjoy these ideas.
+So I hope that you’ll enjoy these Breakfast room ideas too.

 Planning for our new look Breakfast rooms

 Over the last month before we reopened I carefully edited, added, repurposed and refined two breakfast rooms with two very different characters.

 One is richly coloured and glows with antiques with a Bohemian twist and the other French inspired and filled with light.